LGBTQ+ Carers: is there a different story to tell?

-Tony Collins-Moore, carers academy manager at Carers Centre Tower Hamlets, shares his experience of being an unpaid carer and a member of the LGBT+ community.
+Tony Collins-Moore, Carers Academy Manager at Carers Centre Tower Hamlets, shares his personal journey of being an unpaid carer and a proud member of the LGBTQ+ community.

-As both a carer and a member of the LGBT+ community, I wanted to write about carers from the LGBT+ community and if there is a difference in our experience.
+As both a carer and a member of the LGBTQ+ community, I wanted to write about carers from the LGBTQ+ community and if there is a difference in our experience.

 The importance of the second family